GaijinEntertainment/G-CVSNT/README.md

 OSX 10.9+ notes:

-* pcre headers are required
-  (unpack cvsnt/cvsnt-2.5.05.3744/osx/usr_local_include_pcre.tar.gz to /usr/local/include)
+* HomeBrew is required (build-macosx will give instruction how to install)

 * build cvsnt client package with:
-  ./build-mac
+  ./build-macosx
-  in  cvsnt/cvsnt-2.5.05.3744/osx  directory
+  in  cvsnt  directory

-* resulting archive (cvsnt/cvsnt-2.5.05.3744/osx/cvsnt-2.XX.tar.gz) is prebuilt and added to repository (cvsnt/cvsnt-2.5.05.3744/osx/cvsnt-2.5.05.4452.tar.gz built with Xcode7 on OSX 10.11) it can be directly used for installing without code rebuild
+* resulting archive (cvsnt/cvsnt-2.5.05.3744/osx/cvsnt-3.XX.tar.gz) is copied after build to cvsnt/cvsnt-3.5.16.7699.tar.gz

-* in order to "install" cvsnt client unpack cvsnt/cvsnt-2.5.05.3744/osx/cvsnt-2.XX.tar.gz and run
+* in order to "install" cvsnt client unpack cvsnt/cvsnt-3.5.16.7699.tar.gz and run
   ./install_copy_cvsnt.sh
   (this will copy relevant files to /usr/local/bin, /usr/local/lib, etc.)